 Need something to keep your little one busy on a budget?
 These Toddler Busy Bags can be put together for about $1 per bag!
 These busy bags are great to pull out when your little ones need something to keep their hands busy.

-I'm bound and determined to get through the rest of this winter with my sanity in tact.
-Living in 400sq feet with an active toddler doesn't exactly say "peaceful household" to me.
+A few years ago, I was bound and determined to get through the rest of the winter with my sanity intact.
+Living in 400sq feet with an active toddler doesn’t exactly say “peaceful household” to me.

 Busy bags are small activities or special toys that you keep separate from other toys and games and you can pull them out for a “special” activity to do when you really need them.

-I don't trust my little guy with real paint yet (or markers, or anything that leaves a stain after our little "crayon incident"!).
+I don’t trust my littles with real paint yet when they are this small (or markers, or anything that leaves a stain after our little “crayon incident”!).
 This little craft is the perfect solution.
-He's learning painting skills without making any kind of mess!
+They learning painting skills without making any kind of mess!
 This craft can be done just about anywhere but we prefer to do it at our table.

 What You Need:

 - Construction Paper